kerbach2/kerbach2.github.io/_pages/about.md

   - /about.html
 ---

-I am currently researcher and lecturer working on nominal semantics, focusing primarily on countability.
-I currently work as a Postdoc in the [IDEAlISM project](https://dynamicalternatives.wordpress.com/) under both [Cornelia Ebert](https://user.uni-frankfurt.de/~coebert/) in the [Institute of Linguistics at the University of Frankfurt](https://www.linguistik-in-frankfurt.de/en/front-page/en/#pll_switcher), and [Jacopo Romoli](https://www.isi.hhu.de/bereiche-des-institutes/semantik/romoli) in the [Semantics program at the University of Duesseldorf](https://www.isi.hhu.de/bereiche-des-institutes/semantik).
+I am currently researcher and lecturer working on nominal semantics, focusing on changes in partitivity in historical and present day varieties of English.
+I am currently working on my Habilitation under [Remus Gergel](https://www.uni-saarland.de/lehrstuhl/gergel/facultystaff/englishlinguisticfaculty/prof-dr-remus-gergel.html), in [English Linguistics at Saarland University](https://www.uni-saarland.de/lehrstuhl/gergel.html).
+I am also the manager of the [University of Frankfurt Semantics Laboratory](https://www.linguistik-in-frankfurt.de/en/front-page/en/#pll_switcher) under  [Cornelia Ebert](https://user.uni-frankfurt.de/~coebert/).

 My long term goal is refining notions of semantic complexity to better understand how language changes.
-My short term goals include refining models noun phrases that capture the complexity of the count-mass distinction across varities of English, both historical and in the present day.
-I also have ongoing projects looking at the count-mass distinction in Greek, Hungarian, Sorani Kurdish, and Romanian.
+My short term goals include refining models partitivity that capture complexity across varities of English, both historical and in the present day.
+I also have ongoing projects looking at the count-mass distinction in other languages.

 I am also committed to anti-discrimination language research, and am currently participating in the project [A comparitive corpus study of "race" and "Rasse"](https://das-r-wort.com/), which aims to investigate anti-racist language use and language policy.